Balladen om killen: Release and commercial performance

 The song was released approximately a month after it had been recorded, in September 1969.
 Despite the heavy involvement of Lagerberg, it was only credited to Ramberg under his first name Örjan.
 Unusually, the single was issued on two different labels during the same time, CBS Records International, on which it became the second release, and Mercury Records.
 The two different releases both have different picture sleeves and were the error of Ramberg's publishing company, who had mixed up the single release.
 Kuhlin states that the nonchalant attitude to the release added to the confusion; he noted that record buyers most likely would not have known who Ramberg was, let alone when the release was solely credited to his first name, though notes the "men in suits at the record companies" most likely assumed how the image of him on the picture sleeve would generate sales amongst teenage girls because "he was extremely handsome".

 "Balladen om killen" did however take a while to be tested on Tio i Topp, a reason which was most likely attributed to the record label mixup.
 It was tested on 6 December 1969, reaching a position of only number 13, one of the lower rankings of the chart.
 This was additionally the only week the song appeared on the chart, as it was voted off the following week.
 Because of this, the song also failed to reach sales chart Kvällstoppen.
 As a result, it was one of the worst performing singles in Lagerberg's career, despite never being released in his name.
-Nonetheless, the relatively poor chart performance was blamed on the controversial lyrics, specifically the lines regarding the narrator being homosexual along with the ones explicitly talking about "large breasts".
+Nonetheless, the relatively poor chart performance was blamed on the controversial lyrics, specifically the lines regarding gay men and the ones explicitly talking about "large breasts".
 Critics agree that the single most likely would've fared better on the Swedish music scene if it was credited under Lagerberg or Blond's name rather than the at the time unknown Ramberg.

 At the time of its release, the song did not appear on any album, partly due to the obscene and controversial lyrics, and also due to the fact that the record labels dropped Ramberg shortly after it failed on Tio i Topp.
 Both sides of the single were however included on the 2003 re-issue of Blond's album The Lilac Years as bonus tracks; this was their first release on an album.